-The following graphs highlight the routes which relate best to the proposed CBC in detail to show how the modelled profile compares to the observed along the journey route.
-The key journey time routes are 5 and 6 and the graphs for this are shown below for the period.
+The following graphs highlight the routes which relate best to the Proposed CBC in detail to show how the modelled profile compares to the observed along the journey route.
+The key journey time route is 6 and the graphs for this are shown below for the LT period.